bigaidream/subsets_ml_cookbook/dl/README.md

 # Deep Learning

-Deep learning is becoming white hot now, so I'm not intersted in designing new deep learning architectureper se.
+Deep learning is becoming white hot now, so I'm not intersted in designing new deep learning architecture per se.